MiriamRiquelmeP/DEVEA/Supplemental-Information.md

         1. Download the source code from GitHub:

 > git clone https://github.com/MiriamRiquelmeP/DEVEA.git
->

 > cd ./DEVEA

         2. Open "script_libraryApp.R" on Rstudio to install all R libraries that DEVEA needs to work.
-        Some dependences may need to be adjusted manually depending on the R version and computer.

         3. Back to the terminal: